International Transport Forum

 - Transport and Energy (2008)

 The ITF is supported by the OECD/ITF Joint Transport Research Centre (JTRC), which organises longer-term research projects, under the oversight of member countries' transport ministries and research agencies, exercised through the Joint Transport Research Committee.
+Copies of the ITF's recent publications may be accessed from their website.
 The JTRC also directly supports the annual summit through research and preparation of papers relevant to the summit theme.

 Within the Department, the Policy and Research Division coordinates Australian engagement with the ITF and JTRC.